sudheer-2001/CustomerManagement/README.md

 Edit:
 Click the "Edit" button next to the customer record you want to modify.
 Update the necessary fields with new information.
-Click the "Save" button to apply the changes.
+Click the "Submit" button to apply the changes.

 Delete:
 Click the "Delete" button next to the customer record you want to remove.